aikopras/RSbus/README.md

     else digitalWrite(ledPin, 0);    // No valid RS-Bus signal
   }
   // Next functions should be called from main as often as possible
-  // If a RS-Bus feedback decoder starts, it needs to connect to the master station if (rsbus.needConnect) rsbus.send8bits(0);
+  // If a RS-Bus feedback decoder starts, or after certain errors, it needs to send its feedback data to the master station if (rsbus.feedbackRequested) rsbus.send8bits(0);
   rsbusHardware.checkPolling();      // Listen to RS-Bus polling messages for our turn rsbus.checkConnection();           // Check if the buffer contains data, and give this to the ISR and USART }
 ```

 # Release notes #
-The current release (2.0.0) of this RS-bus code relies for the TCB-based decoding routine still on the event library as found in DxCore release 1.3.6.
-That version of the event library does not (yet) support the use of Arduino pin numbers to specify the RS-bus input pin.
-Instead we will use a fixed pin (PA0).
-Newer versions of the event library are expected to support Arduino pin numbers in the attach() method.
-Once this newer version is available, this software will be updated to support complete freedom in choosing the RS-bus input pin.
+The current release (2.2.0) of this RS-bus code relies for the TCB-based decoding routine  on the new MegaCoreX and DxCore event libraries.
 References:
  - [https://github.com/SpenceKonde/DxCore](https://github.com/SpenceKonde/DxCore)
  - [https://github.com/SpenceKonde/DxCore/tree/master/megaavr/libraries/Event](https://github.com/SpenceKonde/DxCore/tree/master/megaavr/libraries/Event)